lwhxe/math/Matematik/Mathematics Video/7-11 Matematik Script.md

 Some content in this video is meant to be a joke.
 Do not take all of this video seriously.
+(Mask Cut)
+All mathematics in this video is true.
+If incorrect information is provided, please notify the creators.

+@

 **Why Math is important**